This guidance is for England, Scotland and Wales

 • there must be an 'intention to make a contract'.
 You and a trader must intend to be legally bound by the contract and both understand what the contract actually means

 • you must have 'legal capacity'.
-In other words you must be legally capable of making a contract
+In other words, you must be legally capable of making a contract

 The price of goods, services or digital content is a key part of a contract (a legally binding agreement) between you and a trader.
-When a trader displays goods, services or digital content (as part of a window display, instore, online or in a brochure, for example) they are inviting you to make an offer to buy, known as an 'invitation to treat'.
+When a trader displays goods, services or digital content (as part of a window display, instore, online or in a brochure, for example), they are inviting you to make an offer to buy, known as an 'invitation to treat'.
 This offer may include a price.
-If there is a dispute over a price and a contract has not yet been formed (perhaps a trader will not consider a price reduction or they made a mistake and the price on display is too low) they are legally entitled to decline your offer to buy.
+If there is a dispute over a price and a contract has not yet been formed (perhaps a trader will not consider a price reduction, or they made a mistake and the price on display is too low), they are legally entitled to turn down your offer to buy.
 What this means is that you cannot insist a trader sells the goods, service or digital content at the advertised price.
 In certain circumstances, however, you may be misled by a trader's unfair trading practices in relation to price.
 See the 'Misleading prices' section below for more information.

-If all the elements of the contract, including the price, come together you and a trader are legally bound by the price you offer to pay and the price a trader agrees to charge.
-This means that in most cases a trader cannot change the price at a later stage.
+If all the elements of the contract, including the price, come together, you and a trader are legally bound by the price you offer to pay and the price a trader agrees to charge.
+This means that, in most cases, a trader cannot change the price at a later stage.
 There may be some exceptions to this - for example, a surcharge on the cost of a holiday.

 The Consumer Rights Act 2015 sets out rules to protect you if a trader tries to use terms in a consumer contract or notice that are unfair.
 Some terms are automatically unfair in all circumstances, while others are not automatically unfair but may be considered unfair depending on how they are used.
-For example, if a trader relies on a term to allow them to get out of a contract at their discretion (perhaps they decide the agreed price is too low) but the term does not allow you the same discretion, it may be considered unfair.
-Take note that terms that actually set the price are exempt from the assessment of fairness only if they are transparent and prominent.
+For example, if a trader relies on a term to allow them to get out of a contract at their discretion (perhaps they decide the agreed price is too low), but the term does not allow you the same discretion, it may be considered unfair.
+Take note that terms that actually set the price are exempt from the assessment of fairness, only if they are transparent and prominent.
 The 'Unfair terms in consumer contracts and notices' guide gives more information.

 The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 give you rights against a trader when you buy goods, services or digital content.
 The Regulations split contracts into three types: